 Surfaces that are touched more frequently throughout the day such as door handles, light switches, computers and tabletops should be cleaned more frequently to further reduce the relatively low transmission risk from surfaces.

-Higher risk setting are those in which there has been a suspected or confirmed case of COVID-19 indoors within the last 24 hours.
+Clean surfaces after there has been a r confirmed case of COVID-19 indoors within the last 24 hours.

-Open windows (where possible) to improve air flow/ventilation.
+- Open windows and doors (where possible) to improve air flow/ventilation.

 Clean and disinfect with household/supermarket products to reduce the risk of infection through touching surfaces.